7RU7H/CTFs/HackTheBox/Retired-Machines/Reddish/Reddish-Helped-Through.md

 #### Omni-Tooling - Port Redirection and Pivoting through a network
 https://0xdf.gitlab.io/2020/08/10/tunneling-with-chisel-and-ssf-update.html
 https://0xdf.gitlab.io/2019/01/28/pwk-notes-tunneling-update1.html
-- sshhuttle - read into this but inital issues are python and installation method so...
+- sshhuTTLe - read into this but inital issues are python and installation method so...
 - ssh
 	- 0xDF instuction 2.
 Copy an ssh client to nodered, and ssh back into my kali box with a reverse tunnel.